Justin Bieber: Early life

-Bieber attended a French-language immersion elementary school in Stratford, the Jeanne Sauvé Catholic School.
-He graduated from high school in Stratford, the St. Michael Catholic Secondary School, in 2012 with a 4.0 GPA.
+Bieber attended two French-language immersion elementary schools in Stratford, Jeanne Sauvé Catholic School and Bedford Public School.
+In grades 7 and 8, he attended Stratford Northwestern.
+Former teacher, Kim Booker often recalled fond memories of Bieber as her student, and is featured in several interviews.
+He attended Stratford's St. Michael Catholic Secondary School, and graduated in 2012 with a 4.0 GPA.

 Growing up, he learned to play the piano, drums, guitar, and trumpet.
-In early 2007, aged 12, Bieber sang Ne-Yo's "So Sick" for a local singing competition in Stratford and was placed second.
+In early 2007, aged 12, Bieber performed Ne-Yo's "So Sick" for a local singing competition in Stratford, in which he placed second.
 Mallette posted a video of the performance on YouTube for their family and friends to see.
 She continued to upload videos of Bieber singing covers of various R&B songs, and Bieber's popularity on the site grew.
-In the same year, Bieber busked shows in front of Avon Theatre steps with a rented guitar during tourism season.
+In the same year, Bieber busked shows in front of the Avon Theatre steps with a rented guitar during tourism season.

 Career

-2008–2009: Career beginnings and My World
+2007–2009: Career beginnings and My World

-While searching for videos of a different singer, Scooter Braun, a former marketing executive of So So Def Recordings, clicked on one of Bieber's 2007 YouTube videos by accident.
-Impressed, Braun tracked down the theatre Bieber was performing at, located Bieber's school, and finally contacted his mother Mallette, who was initially reluctant because of Braun's Judaism.
+While searching for videos of a different singer, Scooter Braun, a former marketing executive of So So Def Recordings, clicked on one of Bieber's 2007 YouTube videos by accident, where he was covering Ne-Yo's "So Sick".
+Impressed, Braun tracked down Bieber's school, the theatre Bieber was performing at, and finally contacted his mother Mallette, who was initially reluctant because of Braun's Judaism.
 She remembered praying, "God, I gave him to you.
 You could send me a Christian man, a Christian label!", and, "God, you don't want this Jewish kid to be Justin's man, do you?"
 However, church elders convinced her to let Bieber go with Braun.
-At age 13, Bieber went to Atlanta with Braun to record demo tapes.
+At age 13, Bieber went to Atlanta, Georgia, with Braun to record demo tapes.
 Bieber began singing for Usher one week later.

-Bieber was soon signed to Raymond Braun Media Group (RBMG), a joint venture between Braun and Usher.
-Justin Timberlake was reportedly also in the running to sign Bieber but lost the bidding war to Usher, partly due to the idea that two associated Justins would confuse the market.
+Bieber soon signed with RBMG (Raymond Braun Media Group), a joint venture between Braun and Usher.
+Justin Timberlake was reportedly also in the running to sign Bieber but lost the bidding war to Usher, partly due to the idea that two associated singers of the same name would confuse the market.

 Usher then sought assistance in finding a label home for the artist from then manager Chris Hicks, who helped engineer an audition with his contact L.A.
-Reid of The Island Def Jam Music Group.
+Reid of the Island Def Jam Music Group.
 Reid signed Bieber to Island Records in October 2008 (resulting in a joint venture between RBMG and Island Records) and appointed Hicks as executive vice-president of Def Jam, where he could manage Bieber's career at the label.
 Bieber then moved to Atlanta with his mother to pursue further work with Braun and Usher.
 Braun became Bieber's manager in 2008.